michaellunzer/Home-Assistant-Custom-Component-Fortnite/README.md

 ## Configuration is done in YAML -> `configuration.yaml`

-My username is Captain_Crunch88 and I play on the switch (use "GAMEPAD" in the config) if you want to test out the sensor.
+My username is Captain_Crunch88 and I play on the Nintendo Switch (use "GAMEPAD" in the config) if you want to test out the sensor.
 You'll need to register for an api key at https://fortnitetracker.com/site-api

 <!---->